In many parts of Mexico, government ceded battle to cartels

 Average citizens in many zones, meanwhile, can only hope the most benign cartel comes to rule in their town.
 The problem is that almost all of the cartels promise to respect the local population and not kidnap them or shake them down for protection money.
 But all of the gangs eventually break that promise.

 It thus becomes a question not of fighting the cartels, but accepting whichever seems the least malign at any given moment.
-And the gangs appear to be picking up on that message.
+And the gangs appear to be picking up on that message, too.

 When the Jalisco cartel left the bodies of 19 members of a rival gang scattered on an overpass in the Michoacan in August, they left behind a banner saying "We are not a threat ...
 Beautiful people, go on about your routine."